SSMITH4/store-smart-shelayne-smith/README.md

       *  Dashboard Design
          *  Implemented drilldown to allow for data to be aggregated view sales trends.
          *  Created chart with product category, and region for axis; applied sales amount to compare which region had the highest total  sales ($).
 Provided slicer to filter data down to a single product to determine which region is selling the most of each product.
-         *  For Top Customer: applied customer names to y-axis for better visualization of names; added total sales amount next to each customer entry on the chart to show a better visualization of total dollars spent for each customer.
+         *  Allow drilldown from region to store level for additional insight.
    *  P6.
 BI Insights & Storytelling
             1. The Business Goal: Clearly state the exact question being addressed and why it matters
                * What is the most profitable product by region for the last year?
+Which store is the most profitable for the top performing region.
                  * Descriptive dimensions: Product, Region
                  * Numeric metric: Total Sales
                  * Aggregation: SUM
                  * Slicing: By Product
                  * Dicing: Product by region
-                 * Drill-down: total sales by product and region
+                 * Drill-down: total sales by product by store
             2. Data Source:
                * What information did you start with?
 Prepared Data
                * Clearly indicate which coumsn of which tables were used.
                  * Tables: Sales, Products, region
-                 * Columns: product_category, region, saleamount
+                 * Columns: product_category, region, saleamount, storeid
                  * Workflow:
                    * Aggregate: Product Category
                    * Calculate total sales for the year per region and product
+                   * Drilldown data to store id
             3. Tell us what tools you used and why: Power BI, to provide data visualization and slicing, dicing, and drilldown/rollup.
             4. Workflow & Logic
                * Used Power BI to slice,dice, and drill down to determine total sales per product per region.